sgl-project/sglang/README.md

 ```
 python -m sglang.launch_server --model-path meta-llama/Meta-Llama-3-8B-Instruct --port 30000 --chunked-prefill-size 4096
 ```
+- To enable torch.compile support, you can add `--enable-torch-compile`.
+It accelerates small models on small batch sizes.
+- To enable fp8 weight quantization, you can add `--quantization fp8` on a fp16 checkpoint or directly load a fp8 checkpoint without specifying any arguments.
+- To enable fp8 kv cache quanzation, you can add `--kv-cache-dtype fp8_e5m2`.
+- If the model does not have a template in the Hugging Face tokenizer, you can specify a [custom chat template](docs/en/custom_chat_template.md).
 - Add `--nnodes 2` to run tensor parallelism on multiple nodes.
 If you have two nodes with two GPUs on each node and want to run TP=4, let `sgl-dev-0` be the hostname of the first node and `50000` be an available port.
 ```
 # Node 0